The Dubuque Fireworks to Explode Again Shortly after Twilight on July 3rd

 It is living history and pretty awesome.
 My dad was a P-38 pilot in World War II and I like the fact that they are on our side.

-Everything pretty much ready to go for the show?
+Everything pretty much ready to go for this Dubuque Fireworks show?

 Yes, everything is going as scheduled.
 Runde’s, and I mean this very sincerely, has been a great aid.
 Part of my work with the military is to make sure everything works like clockwork.
 For me, working with Runde’s for the last couple of years has been fabulous, absolutely fabulous.
 Runde’s always makes sure that I have the best of the best vehicles and that they are all ready to go.
 I can’t even tell ya… it’s just super.
 It’s nice to be able to go and pick up the people coming in for the show all at once.
 These people are traveling all the time.
 They bring their service team and everything with them.
 It’s important that everything goes smoothly for them.
 Runde’s sure makes my life a whole lot easier.
 It’s one less thing in our minds that we don’t have to worry about.
 Everyone enjoys the vehicles Runde’s provides and thinks they are great.